Xinyuan-LilyGO/LilyGo-T-RGB/README.md

    5. Upload sketch

 2. If the above is invalid, burn the [binary file](./firmware/README.MD)  to check whether the hardware is normal
-3. If you use external power supply instead of USBC, please turn off the CDC option.
+3. If you use external power supply instead of USB-C, please turn off the CDC option.
 This is because the board will wait for USB access when it starts.
-   * For Arduino IDE users, it can be turned off in the options , Please note that turning off USB CDC will turn off Serial redirection to USBC.
-At this time, you will not see any Serial message output when opening the port from USBC, but output from GPIO43 and GPIO44.
+   * For Arduino IDE users, it can be turned off in the options , Please note that turning off USB CDC will turn off Serial redirection to USB-C. At this time, you will not see any Serial message output when opening the port from USB-C, but output from GPIO43 and GPIO44.

     ```c
     Tools -> USB CDC On Boot -> Disable